moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 -->

 ## short-circuiting evaluation
-the evaluation of an expression from left to right with || and && operators.
-If the condition is met and the rest of the conditions won't affect the already evaluated result, the expression will short-circuit and return that result (value)
+is the semantics of some Boolean operators in some programming languages in which the second argument is executed or evaluated only if the first argument does not suffice to determine the value of the expression:
 DM: todoDM: concise examples from my Anki

 ## destructuring assignment(object and array destructuring)